matsengrp/phippery/docs/introduction.rst

   alignments pipeline on some empirical data from `Stoddard et al. 2021
   <https://doi.org/10.1016/j.celrep.2021.109164>`_ [#Stoddard]_.

-- Check out :ref:`running your own data <example_own_data>` section for a bare minimum approach to getting enrichments from your own NGS data.
+- Check out the :ref:`running your own data <example_own_data>` section for a bare minimum approach to getting enrichment values from your own NGS data.

-- Take a look at the :ref:`Nextflow pipeline <sec_cli_intro>` page for a better description of the pipeline and it's features for downstream analysis.
+- Take a look at the :ref:`Nextflow pipeline <sec_cli_intro>` page for a better description of the pipeline and its features for downstream analysis.

 ++++++++++